-The surveys do not provide full coverage of the UK economy, and excluded sectors include: travel and transport, banking and other financial institutions, higher education, and most activities in the legal professions.
+The surveys do not provide full coverage of the UK economy; excluded sectors are: travel and transport, banking and other financial institutions, higher education, and most activities in the legal professions.

 ITIS data are not seasonally adjusted.

-International trade in services (ITIS) data show the import and export activity of UK companies overseas and is the main source of information for UK trade.
+International Trade in Services (ITIS) shows the import and export activity of UK companies overseas and is the main source of information for UK trade.

-Office for National Statistics (ONS) ITIS data are compliant with the latest international standards, as outlined in the Manual on Statistics of International Trade in Services 2010 (MSITS 2010).
+The ITIS survey collects company-level microdata on exports and imports of services products.
+The Office for National Statistics' (ONS) ITIS data are compliant with the latest international standards, as outlined in The Manual on Statistics of International Trade in Services 2010 (MSITS 2010) (PDF, 3.45MB).

 banking and other financial institutions

 most activities within the legal profession

 Data for the excluded industries are obtained from other sources and are not included in this dataset.
 Statistics presented are not seasonally adjusted.